-Sorority says rules allow transgender woman at Wyoming chapter, and a court can’t interfere
+Rules allow transgender woman at Wyoming chapter, and a court can’t interfere, sorority says

 CHEYENNE, Wyo.
-(AP) — Sorority rules allow a transgender woman to belong to its University of Wyoming chapter, and a court can’t interfere with that, a sorority being sued over the matter says in seeking the lawsuit’s dismissal.
+(AP) — A national sorority has defended allowing a transgender woman into its University of Wyoming chapter, saying in a new court motion that the chapter followed sorority rules despite a lawsuit from seven women in the organization who argued the opposite.

 Seven members of Kappa Kappa Gamma at Wyoming’s only four-year state university sued in March, saying the sorority violated its own rules by admitting Artemis Langford last year.
 Six of the women refiled the lawsuit in May after a judge twice barred them from suing anonymously.